The equivalence of Heegaard Floer homology and embedded contact homology via open book decompositions I: Periodic Floer homology

 Our goal is to replace the ECH chain complexes

-for $\tau>0$, by the analogously defined PFH chain complexes
+for $\varsigma>0$, by the analogously defined PFH chain complexes

-The orbit sets of the ECH chain groups are constructed using the Reeb vector fields $R_\tau$ and the orbit sets of the PFH chain groups are constructed using the Hamiltonian vector field $R_{0}$.
+The orbit sets of the ECH chain groups are constructed using the Reeb vector fields $R_\varsigma$ and the orbit sets of the PFH chain groups are constructed using the Hamiltonian vector field $R_{0}$. \nom[PFC]{$PFC_j(N,\alpha_0,\omega)$}{Periodic Floer homology chain complex on $N$ analogous to $ECC_j(N, \alpha)$}